2024 Training Camp Announcement!

 Training

 Everyday training will be three hours from 9-12 in the morning.
 A week is not a long time but you can expect to make noticeable differences in your technique and you’ll get plenty of tips and tricks to bring home with you.
+(And you are welcome to film anything so you can review it at home.)
 The coach will work on your weaknesses but if there is something you would specifically like to work on, please feel free to tell him on the first day and he will focus on it.
-The coach has a good eye and quickly notices everyones weakness, so he’ll help you improve things you might not have even thought about before.
+The coach has a good eye and quickly notices everyone’s weakness, so he’ll help you improve things you might not have even thought about before.

 Training will begin with a group warm-up for 15-20 minutes that will stretch your muscles and get your heart beating.
 Then you will break into groups or 1-on-1 to work on various techniques with coaches.
 (This is not a rote training where you hit clears for 10 minutes with a partner and then change to drops for 10-minutes.
-The coach will do 1-on-1 feeding drills with each student, tailored to what he notices each player needs to improve, This will be more deliberate practice where the coach will give you immediate feedback on poor technique and continue to work with you until you improve.)
-There will be some doubles or singles game towards the end to practice what you just learned and the last 20 minutes will be for some group body conditioning (cross-fit style), cool-down and stretch.
+The coach will do 1-on-1 multishuttle drills with each student, tailored to what he notices each player needs to improve and tailored to their level.
+This will be more deliberate practice where the coach will give you immediate feedback on poor technique and continue to work with you until you improve.)
+There will be some doubles or singles game towards the end to practice what you just learned and the last 10 minutes will be for cool-down and stretch.

 This camp is not for total newbies.
 Since you are coming all the way to China I don’t want to waste anyone’s time.
 The coaches will assume everyone has a basic understanding of the game.
 You can consider yourself beginner level, most of the training will be 1-on-1 so difference in levels won’t matter much, but you need to know the rules of the game and badminton terminology.